 What is the 5 Island Tour?

 The 5 Island Tour is a 10-hour speedboat tour jam-packed with activities and sightseeing.
+The star attraction is is the Blue Cave.
 It is, in my opinion, the best way to go island hopping in Split.
 The 5 Island Tour takes in the Blue Cave, Komiža, Stiniva Cove, the Blue Lagoon, and Hvar Town.

 Unfortunately, you can’t visit the Blue Cave by yourself.